4 Children alone for 40 days in the Amazon

 On May 1st, a small single-engined Cessna 206 was making a flight between the Amazonian village of Araracuara and the town of San Jose del Guaviare in southern Columbia when it ran into engine trouble.
 It didn’t take long before the engine failed completely and the pilot was forced to make an emergency landing, but since they were over thick rainforest there was nowhere to land and the pilot was forced to crash into the trees.

 Onboard the plane was a total of seven people, including four children and three adults, one of which was the pilot and another the children’s mother.
-The plane came down about halfway along it’s journey, but since it was so small it quickly disappeared into the trees and left little sign from the air of the crash site.
+The plane came down about halfway along its journey, but since it was so small it quickly disappeared into the trees and left little sign from the air of the crash site.

 (A Cessna 206, the same model the group were in during the crash)

-Its believed the crash happened nose first since the worst of the damage was concentrated at the front, and the pilot who was sitting next to an adult passenger was killed in the crash.
+It is believed the crash happened nose first since the worst of the damage was concentrated at the front, and the pilot who was sitting next to an adult passenger was killed in the crash.
 The children were sitting in the rear four seats with their mother in the middle left seat holding a baby on her lap.
 All three adults were killed in the crash on impact, but somehow all four children not only survived but didn’t suffer a single major injury.

 The children were aged 13, 9, 4, and 0, with the last one having his first birthday stranded in the jungle.
 At this point, the four children were terrified and trying to make sense of the loss of their mother and the crash they managed to survive, but unfortunately, the plane’s radio and any useful equipment were destroyed on impact.